Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 How to read Semly recommendations

-Find out how to use Semly’s recommendations and turn AI analysis results into concrete actions that improve your brand visibility.
+Find out how to use Semly recommendations and turn AI analysis results into concrete actions that improve your brand’s visibility.

-Adding competitors lets you check how your brand stacks up against other companies in AI answers.
+Adding competitors lets you check how your brand compares to other companies in AI answers.

 Key rules:

-add competitors’ URLs to their main pages, e.g. https://ikea.com
+add competitor URLs to their main pages e.g. https://ikea.com

-analyze prompts that are shared and prompts that only the competitor has
+analyze common prompts and prompts used only by the competitor

 pay attention to position and sentiment